sim31/frapps/concepts/apps/of2/README.md

 * Easier to deal with cases where breakout room submissions need to be corrected;
 * [Other advantages of OREC](../../OREC.md#rationale);

+## How will Respect game result in Respect distribution
+Frontend will accept breakout room results as always, but then it will translate it to OREC proposal to distribute Respect for break-out room participants (according to their ranking).
+When the user submits, he will actually be submitting a vote on that OREC proposal.
+This way an old and familiar Respect game workflow will integrate seamlesly with the new and more powerful OREC mechanism.

 ## Upgrade path

 The idea is to deploy implementation on Optimism mainnet as a test version that can potentially become the new "official" version of Optimism Fractal, if Optimism Fractal consensus decides so.